semaphoreci/docs/docs/docs/using-semaphore/jobs.md

   1. Add a new `name` item under `jobs`
   2. Add your shell commands (one per line) under `commands`
-  3. Save file, commit and push it to your repository
+  3. Save the file, commit and push it to your repository

   ```yaml title=".semaphore/semaphore.yaml"
   version: v1.0